Dheerajjha451/Meet_Your_Pet/CONTRIBUTING.md

 # Contributing
-Thank you for considering contributing to Dog Breed Predictor!
-Please read the guidelines below to ensure smooth collaboration.
+Thank you for considering contributing to Meet_Your_Pet Please read the guidelines below to ensure smooth collaboration.

 Please note that we do not accept non-code pull requests.